open-datastudio/datastudio/docs/data-lake/index.rst

 Data Lake
 ===============

-Build a data lake.
+A data lake is a centralized repository that allows you to store all your structured and unstructured data at any scale.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   Delta Lake <delta>
+   Hive Metastore <hive-metastore>
-   Apache Hudi <hudi>
+   Spark Thriftserver <spark-thriftserver>
-   Hive metastore <hive-metastore>
+   Delta Lake (WIP) <delta>
-   Spark thriftserver <spark-thriftserver>
+   Apache Hudi (WIP) <hudi>

 .. include:: ../ref.rst